IPWright83/react-use-compare-debugger/README.md

 | component  | String        | ✔        | Should be the name of the component.
 This is used to group your logs together and help you know the source. |
 | value      | Object        | ✔        | This is the object from this render, that you'd like to compare against the previous render.                |
 | ignoreKeys | Array<String> |          | An array of key names, used to ignore diving into deep/complex nested objects.                              |

+## Notes

+There is a hard limit of 100 items deep with an array/object hierarchy to prevent accidental infinite recursion of self-referrential objects.

 ## Thanks